solita/solita.github.com/_posts/2016-06-08-microservices.md

 ![Basic monolithic app architecture](/img/microservices-simple/monolithic.jpg)

 When application is simple and has only few responsibilities, this is an okay solution.
 It's easy enough to maintain with not so many moving parts.
-The module doesn't get too big and it makes sense to have few database tables in the same spot.
+The module doesn't get too big and it makes sense to have a few database tables in the same spot.
 Troubles occur, however, when this module grows larger.
-Build times go up, LOC indicators go crazy with hundreds of thousands or millions of lines of code mixed up in same container.
+Build times go up, LOC indicators go crazy with hundreds of thousands or millions of lines of code mixed up in the same container.
 If anything goes wrong, all the functionality is offline.
 Reusability is pretty much zero - of course clever architects may still use libraries here to get a little bit of reusability.

 Microservice is a suitable-sized and independent processing unit, that provides a value increment all by itself.
-Meaning, it does something useful, and only communicates via APIs, doesn't expose for example its database directly or go to other databases except through APIs.
+Meaning, it does something useful, and only communicates via APIs, doesn't expose, for example, its database directly or go to other databases except through APIs.
 Well, anyways, that's what a good microservice is, isolated and useful.

 Here's a microservice in node.js.